Asylum in France: Proceeding

 Currently, the OFPRA (French Office for the Protection of Refugees and Stateless Persons) takes charge of all asylum affairs and application proceedings for France.
 After receiving applications, OFPRA starts an investigation into each applicant from evaluating submitted documents to assessments of personal circumstances, including the situation of the country of origin, past physical harm, deliberate threat or prosecution that applicants may have suffered.

 After all information has been verified and evaluated, the OFPRA makes a decision and notifies the applicant whether he/she has been granted asylum status or not.
 If the application is unsuccessful, the applicant has a period of one month to appeal the decisions to the CNDA (National Court of Asylum).
 Once an appeal has been received by CNDA, the related judgement will have to be made within five months.
 The final decision from CNDA may support the original decision, however it may also quash the original decision and order a second investigation.

-Further rights of seeking asylum in France
+Further rights of asylum

 Other than the legal residency in France, asylum seekers could also apply for the French Citizenship as other immigrants.
-Usually a five-year of dwelling in France territory would be required before the application, for asylum seekers who get a refugee status, that period could be exempted and they could apply for the naturalisation at once if they wish.
+Usually a five-year of dwelling in France territory would be required before the application, for asylum seekers who get a refugee status, that period could be exempted and they could apply for the naturalization at once if they wish.
 However, asylum seekers who get a subsidiary status must still obey the normal rule and no exemptions applied.